top of page

-The good news is you just need a bit of knowledge and enough sense to avoid pre-ground coffee.
-(Although a healthy scepticism about anything labelled 'best before' certainly helps.)
+The good news is you just need a little bit of essential knowledge and enough awareness to avoid pre‑ground coffee if you can.
+(Although a healthy scepticism about anything labelled “best before” certainly helps.)

-Coffee101 can provide the essential knowledge and then you’re all set.
-So read on.
-No coffee degree is required, but there is a lot to consider and so if you'd rather just have the bullet points skip straight to the TLDR Summary.
+Coffee101 can give you the essential knowledge you need, so read on.
+No coffee degree is required, but there is a lot to consider, so if you’d rather just have the key points, feel free to skip straight to the 'AT A GLANCE'.

 Where do you start?